 Inventory consists primarily of purchased products.
-Inventory is stated at the lower of cost or market value.
+Inventory is stated at the lower of cost and net realizable value.
 Cost is computed using the first-in, first-out (FIFO) method.
-Inventory write downs are measured as the difference between the cost of inventory and the market value, and are recorded as a cost of subscriber equipment sales - reduction in the value of inventory in the Company's Consolidated Financial Statements.
-At the point of any inventory write down to market, a new, lower cost basis for that inventory is established, and any subsequent changes in facts and circumstances do not result in the restoration of the former cost basis or increase in that newly established cost basis.
+Inventory write downs are measured as the difference between the cost of inventory and the net realizable value, and are recorded as a cost of subscriber equipment sales - reduction in the value of inventory in the Company's Consolidated Financial Statements.
+At the point of any inventory write down to net realizable value, a new, lower cost basis for that inventory is established, and any subsequent changes in facts and circumstances do not result in the restoration of the former cost basis or increase in that newly established cost basis.
 Product sales and returns from the previous 12 months and future demand forecasts are reviewed and excess and obsolete inventory is written off.